Shedding New Light on LLLT (aka Photobiomodulation)

 When it comes to laser therapy, bigger is not always better.
 Recent research has shown that, in certain situations, high-power lasers did not increase efficacy.
 This same study also showed the one thing that did increase efficacy.

-One of the observations that has consistently been made in the course of fifty years of investigation of photobiomodulation (PBM) or low-level laser therapy (see: Biphasic dose response in low level light therapy), is known as the “biphasic dose response curve” also known as “hormesis.”
+One of the observations that have consistently been made in the course of fifty years of investigation of photobiomodulation (PBM) or low-level laser therapy (see: Biphasic dose response in low-level light therapy), is known as the “biphasic dose-response curve” also known as “hormesis.”
 This concept describes the existence of a maximum dose of light to get the maximum effect of whatever is being measured in any experimental or clinical situation.
 If the dose is exceeded beyond this number, the benefit obtained gradually decreases until it disappears, and there is even the possibility of harmful effects being observed at extremely high doses.